 The best way to be liked is to like others.
 I know that we’ve all heard this, but it’s true.
 When you walk into the room think of them as family and know that they love you even if they don’t show it.

 When I stopped worrying about what people at work thought of me, I just treated everyone like they were a brother or sister.
 If they did something stupid I laughed.
 If I did something stupid I laughed at myself.
 Family is meant to share in misery and victory.
 So allow these people into your life.
 You don’t need to tell them about your latest ailment and what the doctor is doing for you, but share your feelings with them.
-How to Get Your Boss Naked explains how to open up the emotional barrier that will bring you closer.
+The key is to try learning how to open up the emotional barrier that will bring you closer.
 This works for co-workers too.

 Make sure you start slowly when you become friendlier to your co-workers.
 The best way is not to start right off talking about yourself, but listening to them.
 People want to be around great listeners because they can do all the talking.
 You’ve noticed how most people just want to tell you about their lives.
 Let them do it, and the next time you see them ask how their son, daughter or whatever they talked about was doing.
 You’ve just made a friend for life.